kdgregory/log4j-aws-appenders/README.md

 * `tests` is a set of integration tests.
 These are in a separate module so that they can be run as desired, rather than as part of every build.

-Classes in the package `com.kdgregory.log4j.aws` are expected to remain backwards compatible.
-Any other classes, particularly those in `com.kdgregory.log4j.aws.internal` may change arbitrarily and should not be relied-upon by user code.
-This caveat also applies to all test classes/packages.
+Classes in the package `com.kdgregory.log4j.aws` package are expected to remain backwards compatible.
+Any other classes, particularly those in `com.kdgregory.log4j.aws.internal` package, may change arbitrarily and should not be relied-upon by user code.
+This caveat also applies to all test classes and packages.

 ## Versions